The Early Cricket Library

 One of the earliest books of cricket history, it goes beyond the Hambledon era and is regarded as a classic.
 Pycroft mythologised cricket as a noble, manly and essentially British activity.
 The book includes a record of a famous conversation with a then-aged Billy Beldham.

-Along with Nyren and Haygarth, one of three indispensable books about early cricket.
+Along with Nyren and Haygarth, one of the three indispensable books about early cricket.

 The key chapters for this site can be read in html here.